UACS210Spring2018/PA-and-Section-Writeups/README.md

 That is ok.
 I will be accepting edits to these writeups from you all as pull requests (see the github-usage-policy.txt file).
 Therefore, I take full responsibility for what the students can see.
-I will also probably start the very initial drafts of assignment writeups in this private repository and then move them over when they are ready for you all to proof read it.
+We will also start the initial drafts of assignment writeups in the key repositories and then move them over when they are ready for posting.

 ## Starts for Section and Programming Assignments (public)